logician22/energy-talking-points/src/pages/documents/alex-epstein-congressional-testimony-for-may-19-2021.md

 When I became interested in energy 14 years ago, I was disturbed that most media and politicians didn't look at the full impact of the oil and gas industry, but just looked at the negatives.
 Whereas for the solar and wind industry, they just looked at the positive impacts.

-When I decided to look at the full impact of the oil and gas industry myself, without the bias of most media and politicians, I found that the positive impacts far, far outweigh the negative impacts--and will continue to do so for generations to come.
+When I decided to look at the full impact of the oil and gas industry myself, without the bias of most media and politicians, I found that the positive impacts far, far outweigh the negative impacts — and will continue to do so for generations to come.

 What are the positives of the oil and gas industry?
-Along with the coal industry, the other part of the fossil fuel industry, they are the only industry that in the near future can produce the low-cost, reliable energy that 8 billion people need to survive and flourish--to live to their highest potential.
+Along with the coal industry, the other part of the fossil fuel industry, they are the only industry that in the near future can produce the low-cost, reliable energy that 8 billion people need to survive and flourish — to live to their highest potential.

 While we are told that wind and solar can provide low-cost, reliable energy just as well as fossil fuels, nothing could be further from the truth.
-Because solar and wind are unreliable, they don't replace reliable power plants--they add to the cost of reliable power plants.
+Because solar and wind are unreliable, they don't replace reliable power plants — they add to the cost of reliable power plants.

 The more wind and solar that grids use, the higher their electricity prices.
 German households have seen prices double in 20 years due to wasteful, unreliable solar and wind infrastructure.
-Their electricity prices are 3X ours--which are already too high due to wind and solar.[^1]
+Their electricity prices are 3X ours — which are already too high due to wind and solar.[^1]

 But wait, what about the claim by Elon Musk and others that with enough batteries, unreliable wind/solar will work?
-Using Musk's best battery prices, the batteries necessary to store just 3 days of the world's energy would cost \***400 trillion dollars**\*--that's 4.5 times global GDP![^2]
+Using Musk's best battery prices, the batteries necessary to store just 3 days of the world's energy would cost \***400 trillion dollars**\* — that's 4.5 times global GDP![^2]

 The fossil fuel industry is the only industry that can produce low-cost, reliable energy for 8 billion people in the next several decades.
-That's why globally, fossil fuel use is 4X all other energy use combined--and why oil, gas, and coal use is exploding in the developing world.[^3]
+That's why globally, fossil fuel use is 4X all other energy use combined — and why oil, gas, and coal use is exploding in the developing world.[^3]

 How important is an industry that produces low-cost, reliable energy for billions of people?
 If you care about human life, nothing is more important.
 Energy is the industry that powers every other industry.
 The lower cost energy is, the lower cost everything is.

-Low-cost, reliable energy enables billions of people to enjoy the miracle of modern machines that make us productive and prosperous--such as the oil-based agricultural machines that enable one modern farmer to do the work it used to take hundreds of farmers to do.
+Low-cost, reliable energy enables billions of people to enjoy the miracle of modern machines that make us productive and prosperous — such as the oil-based agricultural machines that enable one modern farmer to do the work it used to take hundreds of farmers to do.

-Low-cost, reliable energy produced by the fossil fuel industry has made humanity so productive that since 1980, the fraction of people living in extreme poverty--less than $2 a day--has gone from more than 4 in 10 to less than 1 in 10.[^4]
+Low-cost, reliable energy produced by the fossil fuel industry has made humanity so productive that since 1980, the fraction of people living in extreme poverty — less than $2 a day — has gone from more than 4 in 10 to less than 1 in 10.[^4]

 While billions of people today get low-cost, reliable energy from the fossil fuel industry, billions more need it.
 For example, there are 800 million people who have no electricity and 2.6 billion people are still using wood or dung for heating and cooking.
 4.5 billion live on less than $10/day.[^5]

-The global leader of the fossil fuel industry is the US oil and gas industry, which, through incredible innovation, has become a world leader in producing oil--the essential fuel for mobility--and natural gas, an amazing fuel for electricity, industrial heat, and residential heat.[^6]
+The global leader of the fossil fuel industry is the US oil and gas industry, which, through incredible innovation, has become a world leader in producing oil — the essential fuel for mobility — and natural gas, an amazing fuel for electricity, industrial heat, and residential heat.[^6]

 The US oil and gas industry has helped billions of people climb out of poverty.
 What could be a more positive impact on the world?
 And yet so few in our media and government ever even talk about this impact, denigrating this life-giving industry as "polluters."

 What about the idea that the oil and gas industry should be condemned for the CO2 emissions that are supposedly causing a climate crisis?
-This is another example of bad thinking--wildly exaggerating negative impacts and ignoring positive impacts.
+This is another example of bad thinking — wildly exaggerating negative impacts and ignoring positive impacts.

 When you hear scary claims about a “climate crisis,” keep in mind that climate catastrophists have been claiming climate crisis for 40 years.
 For example, President Obama's science advisor John Holdren predicted in the 1980s that we could have up to 1 billion climate deaths today.[^7]

 After 40 years of “climate crisis” predictions by climate catastrophists, human beings are safer than ever from climate.
-In fact, the rate of climate disaster deaths--deaths from extreme temperatures, droughts, wildfires, storms, and floods--has decreased by \***98%**\* over the last century.[^8]
+In fact, the rate of climate disaster deaths—deaths from extreme temperatures, droughts, wildfires, storms, and floods—has decreased by \***98%**\* over the last century.[^8]

 Fossil fuels were supposed to make climate far more dangerous in the last 40 years but they have actually made it far safer by providing low-cost energy for the amazing machines that protect us against storms, protect us against extreme temperatures, and alleviate drought.

-Fossil fuels' CO2 emissions have contributed to the warming of the last 170 years, but that warming has been mild and manageable—1 degree Celsius, mostly in the colder parts of the world.
+Fossil fuels' CO2 emissions have contributed to the warming of the last 170 years, but that warming has been mild and manageable — 1 degree Celsius, mostly in the colder parts of the world.
 And life on Earth thrived when CO2 levels were at least 5 times higher than today's.[^9]

 Let me be clear: fossil fuels do impact the climate.
 Climate change is real.
 But “climate crisis” is a fiction that comes from wildly exaggerating fossil fuels' negative climate-related impacts and ignoring fossil fuels' massive positive climate-related impacts.

-The fossil fuel industry, led by the US oil and gas industry, makes the world a far better place to live--and is needed by billions more.
+The fossil fuel industry, led by the US oil and gas industry, makes the world a far better place to live—and is needed by billions more.
 We don't have a moral obligation to shrink this industry, we have an obligation to liberate and expand it.

 To restrict the fossil fuel industry is to oppress billions.
 As Indian energy researcher Vijay Jayaraj wrote to John Kerry: “you have asked India to reduce its dependency on these life-saving fossil fuels!
 But your policy recommendations...threaten the energy security and livelihood of my people.”[^10]